-Notice of suspension and hearing to parent/ guardian by the third school day of the short-term suspension.
+Notice of suspension and hearing to parent/ guardian by the third school day of the short-term suspension

-- At the beginning of the process for a long term suspension, the Principal/ Assistant Principal must send the notice of suspension and hearing to the parent/guardian by the third school day of the short- term pending longterm suspension. - On or before the day the notice is sent, the Principal/Assistant Principal must make a reasonable attempt to communicate verbally to the parent/ quardian and student about the content of the notice.
+- At the beginning of the process for a long term suspension, the principal/assistant principal must send the notice of suspension and hearing to the parent/guardian by the third school day of the shortterm pending long-term suspension. - On or before the day the notice is sent, the principal/assistant principal must make a reasonable attempt to communicate verbally to the parent/guardian and student about the content of the notice.

-Hearing and appeal procedures and timelines.
+Hearing and appeal procedures and timelines

-- Formal Hearing by the 10th school day of the short-term pending long-term suspension. - Principal or designee must send the decision within 3 school days. - Parent/guardian may appeal within 3 school days of receipt; the Regional Superintendent or designee must review within 5 school days and notify the parent/guardian/principal as soon as possible. - The parent/guardian may further appeal to Governing Board within 5 school days from receiving notice. - Board must decide within 10 days after reviewing the record.
+- Formal Hearing by the 10th school day of the short-term pending long-term suspension. - Principal or designee must send the decision within 3 school days. - Parent/guardian may appeal within 3 school days of receipt; the Assistant Superintendent or designee must review within 5 school days and notify the parent/guardian/principal as soon as possible. - The parent/guardian may further appeal to Governing Board within 5 school days from receiving notice. - ▶ Board must decide within 10 days after reviewing the record.